Stainton Hall is a Grade II listed building in the North Yorkshire local planning authority area, England. First listed on 31 May 1989. House.

 Description

-House, probably early C19 with part of C17 cottage and coach-house of 1842 attached.
-Slobbered rubble, stone slate roof.
-Three storeys and three bays, with a much lower attached wing to the south consisting of a (now) single-cell, two-storey cottage and two-storey coach-house.
-The house is aproached from the west but displays a round-headed stair window on this side.
-The half-glazed door has a cavetto cornice over.
-Windows are casements with glazing bars, in plain stone surrounds.
-The eastern side has bay windows to the ground floor, otherwise glazing bar sashes in plain stone surrounds.
-The cottage has double chamfered mullion windows with hoodmoulds, of four and three lights, and a round-headed entry to a C19 stone stair.
-The coach-house has a symmetrical arrangement of rusticated entries, and casements in plain stone surrounds.
-Over the plain doorway is a plaque finely inscribed "J A Hunter 1842".
+Stainton Hall is a house, likely built in the early 19th century, which incorporates part of a 17th-century cottage and an attached coach-house from 1842.
+The building is constructed of slobbered rubble and features a stone slate roof.
+It has three storeys and three bays, with a much lower wing to the south that includes a single-cell, two-storey cottage and a two-storey coach-house.
+The main entrance is approached from the west and includes a round-headed stair window on this side.
+The half-glazed door is topped with a cavetto cornice.
+The windows are casements with glazing bars set in plain stone surrounds.
+On the eastern side, there are bay windows on the ground floor, while the upper floors feature glazing bar sashes in plain stone surrounds.
+The cottage showcases double chamfered mullion windows with hoodmoulds, consisting of four and three lights, and has a round-headed entry leading to a 19th-century stone stair.
+The coach-house displays a symmetrical arrangement of rusticated entries and casements in plain stone surrounds.
+Above the plain doorway of the coach-house is a plaque inscribed "J A Hunter 1842".

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.